bibleexchange/romans__textbook/textbook/en/romans-en.md

 > Romans 2:6—Who will render to every man according to his deeds:
 > Romans 2:11— For there is no respect of persons with God.

 This means that God is totally impartial in all His dealings with men including His judgment.

-#### Those who have sinned without the Law will perish without it. -Vs. 12
+#### Those who have sinned without the Law will perish without it. -v.
+12

 Paul presents a truth in verse twelve, those that have not the law will die without the law, but the law will judge those that have sinned in the law.
 It is not enough to know about the law, but you must DO it.
 Ignorance of the Law will not save the Gentile.